etchi17/ISS-Sighting-Location/README.md

 2. Create a Makefile:

 	### Makefile:
+	- This file is also already included in the repository, but if you would like to create your own...
 	- Touch a file named "Makefile" into your directory by executing `touch Makefile`
 	- Go in and edit the newly created file with a text editor of your choice by executing `vim Makefile`
 	- Once inside enter the following lines of code to complete building the Makefile: